 Figure 1: Benefits of Schmitt-trigger inputs

 The logic devices used by a system designer can play a critical role in enabling designs that are less susceptible to noise.
-TI’s HCS logic family, which uses its latest 300-mm wafer process, supports solutions for a diverse set of markets, from industrial and automotive to personal electronics.
+TI’s HCS logic family, which includes new shift registers SN74HCS595, SN74HCS164 and SN74HCS165, supports solutions for a diverse set of markets, from industrial and automotive to personal electronics.
 The HCS logic family provides the building logic blocks for next-generation systems with superior robustness, power efficiency and performance.
+Figure 2 shows an application using an SN74HCS595-Q1 to control seven-segment displays.

 High-speed complementary metal-oxide semiconductor (HCMOS) multi-gate logic functions have been in use for several decades by the electronics industry.
 The HCS family is an update to the HC logic family.
 HCS logic modernizes multi-gate logic functions to meet the needs and demands on today’s system designers.
 Each HCS logic part, numbered SN74HCSxx, is a pin-to-pin drop-in replacement for existing HC logic parts, with no need to update designs or change development tools.